 The notion that people are saved without hearing the gospel has wreaked havoc in the mission effort of liberally oriented denominations.
-Between 1953 and 1980 the overseas missionary force of mainline Protestant churches decreased from 9,844 to 2,813, while the missionary force of evangelical Protestants who take the Bible more seriously increased by over 200%.
-The Christian Missionary Alliance, with its 200,000 members, supports 40% more missionaries than the United Methodist Church with its 9.5 million members.
+Between 1953 and 1980, the overseas missionary force of mainline Protestant churches decreased from 9,844 to 2,813, while the missionary force of evangelical Protestants, who take the Bible more seriously, increased by over 200%.
+The Christian Missionary Alliance, with its two hundred thousand members, supports 40% more missionaries than the United Methodist Church, with its 9.5 million members.
 There is amazing missionary power in believing the Word of God.

 Two Irresistible Incentives of Frontier Missions

 Many of you are on the brink of setting a new course of commitment to missions: some a new commitment to go to a frontier people, others a new path of education, others a new use of your vocation in a culture less saturated by the church, others a new lifestyle and a new pattern of giving and praying and reading.
 I want to push you over the brink this morning.
 I want to make the cause of missions so attractive that you will no longer be able to resist its magnetism.

 For the true Christian Hedonist, our text contains at least two irresistible incentives to leave home for the sake of Christ and his gospel.